 Raw for the Oceans Project: G Star Raw x Pharrell Williams

-The capsule collection due to land on August 15, 2014, is an initiative which is based upon recycling plastic waste collected from the sea and re-using it to make denim products.
+The capsule collection due to land on August 15, 2014, is an initiative that is based upon recycling plastic waste collected from the sea and re-using it to make denim products.

 Watch the Raw for the Oceans campaign video below